kevinlmf/kevinlmf.github.io/index.md

 ---

+---

 ## 🎯 Beyond Research

 Outside of academics, I enjoy:

-- 🏀 All kinds of sports — especially basketball, table tennis, and weightlifting
+- 🏀 Playing all kinds of sports — especially basketball, swimming, and running
-- 🃏 Strategic card games — from poker to Chinese-style games
+- 🃏 Strategic card games — poker, Big Two, and more
-- 🧩 Solving puzzles, building systems, and improving bit by bit every day
+- 🧠 Solving puzzles, building systems, and improving every day

----

-<p align="center">Made with ❤️ and Markdown.</p>